LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

    VkIcdSurface\* structure.

 4. VkIcdSurface\* structures include VkIcdSurfaceWin32, VkIcdSurfaceXcb,
    VkIcdSurfaceXlib, VkIcdSurfaceMir, and VkIcdSurfaceWayland.
-The first field in the structure is a  VkIcdSurfaceBase enumerant that indicates westher the surface object is Win32, Xcb, Xlib, Mir, or Wayland.
+The first field in the structure is a VkIcdSurfaceBase enumerant that indicates whether the surface object is Win32, Xcb, Xlib, Mir, or Wayland.

 As previously covered, the loader requires dispatch tables to be accessible